 Do you know how your electricity is generated?
 For a long time I kind of knew, but was too lazy to actually ask my father, who is a physicist, what exactly is going on in the power plant.
-Now it boggles me to live with the fact that in our modern time when an all-inclusive communication and Internet device (iPhone, BlackBerry, etc.) is smaller than a deck of cards, we still use 19th century technology and basic principles to generate our electricity.
-Once you actually give this idea a thought, it becomes a shocking notion that our best minds have not been able to create a better way to create electrical power than to burn coal and natural gas – two most commonly used sources of energy to create electricity.
+Now it boggles my mind to live with the fact that in our modern time when an all-inclusive communication and Internet devices (iPhone, BlackBerry, etc.) is smaller than a deck of cards, we still use 19th century technology and basic principles to generate our electricity.
+Once you actually give this idea a thought, it becomes a shocking notion that our best minds have not been able to design a better way to generate electrical power than to burn coal and natural gas – two most commonly used sources of energy to create electricity.

-Just in case you were wandering, coal or gas is BURNED to heat up water which then becomes hot steam and drives the turbines.
-This is a basic principle and the actual process is more complicated, but even the “sophisticated” nuclear power plants work in similar manner.
+Just in case you were wondering, coal or gas is BURNED to heat up water, which then becomes hot steam and drives the turbines.
+This is a basic principle and the actual process is more complicated, but even the “sophisticated” nuclear power plants work in a similar manner.

 Note: I did know that electricity can be generated in the old fashioned way, but I actually thought that there was some kind of a mechanism to directly convert energy stored in gas / coal / oil directly “into” electricity, instead of emulating the old steam-engine – oops… It is a shame that our 21st century society is still burning fossil fuels to make the turbine spin.